awused/aw-man/README.md

     * [waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan) When installing waifu2x, make sure that the [models](https://github.com/nihui/waifu2x-ncnn-vulkan/tree/master/models) directory is present (copied or symlinked) in the same directory as the executable.
 * Development libraries for gio your platform - See [gio](https://gioui.org/) docs

-Alternative upscalers can be configured, see [aw-upscale](https://github.com/awused/aw-upscale).
+Alternative upscalers can be configured in place of waifu2x-ncnn-vulkan, see [aw-upscale](https://github.com/awused/aw-upscale).

 # Usage